Salar language: Origins and development

-Ancestor of the modern Salar language is thought to be the first language that diverged from the Proto-Oghuz language, a hypothetical language that all modern Oghuz languages believed to be descended from.
-It is brought to the region by a small, nomadic and Muslim community, and received significant influence from other non-Oghuz Turkic languages such as Chagatai, Kipchak and Karluk languages, along with non-Turkic languages belonging to the Sino-Tibetan family.
+The ancestor to modern Salar is thought to have diverged first from the Proto-Oghuz language, a hypothetical language that all modern Oghuz languages are believed to be descended from.
+It was brought to the region by a small, nomadic, Muslim community, and received significant influence from other non-Oghuz Turkic languages such as Chagatai, Kipchak and the Karluk languages, along with non-Turkic languages belonging to the Sino-Tibetan family.

-After the Jahriyya revolt, some Salars were deported to Ili valley and established a new community in the region.
-This led to the divergence of a distinctive dialect called Ili Salar influenced by the neighboring Kazakh and Uyghur languages.
+After the Jahriyya revolt, some Salars were deported to the Ili valley and established a new community in the region.
+This led to the divergence of a distinctive dialect called Ili Salar influenced by the neighboring Kazakh, Kyrgyz, and Uyghur languages.

 Current situation

-According to 2002 estimates Salars number about 105,000 people, and about 70,000 of them speak the Salar language.
-Only under 20,000 Salars are monolingual.
+According to 2002 estimates, Salars number about 105,000, and about 70,000 of them speak Salar.
+Less than 20,000 Salars are monolingual.

 The Salar language is the official language in all Salar autonomous areas.
 Such autonomous areas are the Xunhua Salar Autonomous County and the Jishishan Bonan, Dongxiang and Salar Autonomous County.
-In Qinghai Province, most Salar people speak both Qinghai Mandarin (Chinese) and Salar.
+In Qinghai Province, most Salar people speak both Qinghai Mandarin and Salar.
 Rural Salars can speak Salar more fluently while urban Salars often assimilate more into the Chinese-speaking Hui Muslim population.

 Phonology

-Salar phonology has been influenced by Chinese and Tibetan.
-In addition, /k, q/ and /ɡ, ɢ/ have become separate phonemes due to loanwords, as it has in other Turkic languages.
+Salar's phonology has been influenced by Chinese and Tibetan.
+In addition, /k, q/ and /ɡ, ɢ/ have become separate phonemes due to loanwords, as they have in other Turkic languages.

-Salar vowels are as in Turkish, with the back vowels /a, ɯ, o, u/ and the corresponding front vowels /e, i, ø, y/.
-In Ili Salar, the i and y high front vowels, when placed after an initial glides are spirantized with j transforming into ʝ.
+Salar's vowels are similar to those of Turkish, with the back vowels /a, ɯ, o, u/ and the corresponding front vowels /e, i, ø, y/.
+In Ili Salar, the high front vowels i and y, when placed after an initial glide, are spirantized with j transforming into ʝ.
 Qinghai and Ili Salar have mostly the same consonantal development.

 Vocabulary

-In Qinghai Province, the Salar language has a notable influence from Chinese and Tibetan.
+In Qinghai Province, the Salar language has been notably influenced by Chinese and Tibetan.
 Although of Turkic origin, major linguistic structures have been absorbed from Chinese.
-Around 20% of the vocabulary is of Chinese origin and 10% is also of Tibetan origin.
-Yet the official Communist Chinese government policy deliberately covers up these influences in academic and linguistics studies, trying to emphasize the Turkic element and completely ignoring the Chinese in the Salar language.
+Around 20% of the vocabulary is of Chinese origin and another 10% is of Tibetan origin.
+Yet the official Chinese government policy deliberately covers up these influences in academic and linguistics studies, trying to emphasize the Turkic element and completely ignoring the Chinese superstrate in the Salar language.
 The Salar language has taken loans and influence from neighboring varieties of Chinese.
-Vice versa, the neighboring variants of the Chinese language have also adopted loan words from the Salar language.
+Vice versa, the neighboring variants of the Chinese language have also adopted loanwords from the Salar language.

-For the verb "to do" Salar uses "ät" (compare Turkish et).
-For the word "lips" Salar uses "dodax" (compare Turkish dudak).
-The participle miš is used by Salar (compare Turkish -mış).
+The verb 'to do' is ät in Salar (cf. Turkish et).
+The word 'lips' is dodax in Salar (cf. Turkish dudak).
+The participle -miş is used by Salar (cf. Turkish -mış).